 If you aren’t sure what a snowboard stomp pad is or how to install one then read on.
-It’s a pretty simple process and a stomp pad is a very useful thing to have.
+It’s a pretty simple process and a stomp pad can be a useful thing to have, especially for beginners.

 What is a Snowboard Stomp Pad?

 A stomp pad is basically anything that is attached to the top sheet of your board between your bindings that is “grippy”.

 The point of a stomp pad is so that you have somewhere to stand with your back foot when it is out of the binding for whenever you are getting on or off a lift or any time you need to skate.
 The Stomp Pad makes it easier for your boot to grip the board.

 There are a few different types of stomp pads you can get – metal or rubber studs and either a one piece pad or several smaller studs that you install individually.
 There are different styles of pads you can get too.

 Check out the following link for some of the different styles you can get.